 - Simply spend some time alone and decompress.

-"When we are feeling stressed, the part of our brain that thinks logically literally shuts off," explains Lia Avellino, LCSW, Director of Head & Heart at THE WELL.
+"When we are feeling stressed, the part of our brain that thinks logically literally shuts off," explains Lia Avellino, LCSW, THE WELL Advisor of Head & Heart.
 This means you won't have access to the resources that enable you to feel calm and collected when you start to get stressed or anxious.

 The solution: When you aren't feeling stressed, take time to make a list of things that nourish you.
 Tap into your five senses to do so: